eldskald/godot4-cel-shader/README.md

 These values are the ones that made this screenshot you're seeing, but feel free to mess around with these values.

+### Base Materials

 Whenever you want a material with one of the additional features, make a copy of [cel-shader-base.gdshader](src/cel-shader-base.gdshader) and change the defines.

 ![](images/image2.png)

 This is how the defines look on [cel-shader-base.gdshader](src/cel-shader-base.gdshader).
 For each feature you want, change the `0` to `1` and the additional uniforms should show up on the material.
+You must have the [includes](src/includes) folder on the same directory as the your modified copy.
 You can see the demo as an example.

 Lastly, you can watch the [Youtube video](https://youtu.be/F0LZ_hAci4k) for more information on how the base functions work and how to set it up.

+### Outlines

+Make another material with the [outline.gdshader](src/outline.gdshader) shader.
+Put this material on the `next_pass` property of the material.

 ## Changelog

+- **Apr 24, 2023** <br/> Add the outlines code to the source and add instructions on how to set them up.

 - **Apr 12, 2023** <br/> Update shadow settings (Thanks to Dustin Jablonski).